lukepolo/laracart/readme.md

 ```php
     LaraCart::setInstance('yourInstanceName');
 ```
 Will switch to that instance of the cart.
-Each following request will **NOT** use that instance.
-(Will be changed soon to keep the session in which you have set)
+Each following request reuse the last instance of the cart set

 ## Exceptions
 LaraCart packages can throw the following exceptions: